gitpod-io/template-nixos/README.md

 Host `/workspace` dir is mounted inside guest, docker is installed and user-groups are mapped.

+You can press `Ctrl + a` and then `x` to terminate/exit NixOS.
+You may run `make start` to restart it.

+NixOS is configured as per [./configuration.nix](./configuration.nix), you can modify it as needed.

 See also: [An opinionated guide for developers getting things done using the nix ecosystem](https://nix.dev/).